-The opportunity to play on two of the more beautiful golf courses in Colorado and the chance to benefit the Rotary Club, Yampa Valley Medical Center and area students drew 200 golfers to the Ski Town USA Golf Classic this weekend.
+The opportunity to play on two of the most beautiful golf courses in Colorado, and the chance to benefit the Rotary Club, the Yampa Valley Medical Center and area students, drew 200 golfers to the Ski Town USA Golf Classic last weekend.

-Coming out of the first day, the team of Rulon Stacey, Rick Muller, Colette Thompson and Greg Martin were in the lead after firing a 117 at Catamount Ranch and Club.
+Coming out of the first day, the team of Rulon Stacey, Rick Muller, Colette Thompson and Greg Martin were in the lead after shooting a 117 at Catamount Ranch and Club.

 Karl Gills, Rod Hanna, Noel Sankey and Richard Hoerl shot the best score at Sheraton with a 118.

 Cam Boyd, Bill Bensler, Charlie Kurtz and Zach McGuire finished with the same 118 at Catamount.

 A number of other teams are between the 120 and 125 mark heading into the second day.

 In addition to the golf tournament, an auction also is part of the two-day event.